charlesweng/michelle/README.md

 #### Questions

 ```
 // What is the constructor?

 // Create an instance of the Rectangle above

 // Create a function inside the Rectangle to calculate area

 // Create a function inside the Rectangle to calculate the perimiter

+// If you have trouble creating and using classes, here is the correct version of nodejshttps://repl.it/repls/ForkedPreemptiveLeads

 ```